atlassian/github-for-jira/SUPPORT.md

 <h3>Q: I've added a .jira/config file to map my deployments but some of my deployment environments are showing up under 'Others' in my Jira issues.
 What's going on?</h3>

-**A:** There's a few things you need to check here:
+**A:** There are a few things you can check:
-  1. Make sure any recent changes to your config file have been merged to your default branch in GitHub.
-When the app checks for a .jira/config file, it only checks the default branch.
-This means any mapping changes on feature branches won't be detected.
+    - Make sure any recent changes to your config file have been merged to your default branch in GitHub.
+The app only checks the default branch for a .jira/config file, so any changes on feature branches will not be detected.
-  2. Double check your mapping spelling and syntax.
+    - Double check your mapping spelling and syntax.
 For example, you may have something like the following in your deployment workflow:

   ```
   deploy-to-production: